Why Can't I Enroll In This Course?

 Please see the Enrolling in PWR page for all questions relating to PWR enrollment.

-See the Enrollment FAQ for more information on COLLEGE and THINK enrollment.
+See the Enrollment FAQ for more information on COLLEGE enrollment.

 Hoping to resume a Language you have already studied?

 If you have ANY prior experience with the language, you must take a placement test before courses begin.
 In the summer through autumn, there are scheduled exams for Arabic, Chinese, French, German, Classical Greek, Hebrew, Hindi, Italian, Japanese, Korean, Latin, Persian, Portuguese, Russian, Spanish, Spanish for Home Background Speakers, Tagalog, and Vietnamese.
 Be sure to check for the placement test deadlines at the Language Center.
 For other languages, email email@example.com.